Translation disclaimer (Translation disclaimer)

 Business rates and open data

-We get many requests for information on Business Rates, which includes:
+We get many requests for information on Business Rates, which include:

 Contact